 Q - Why does the signal turn green for a side street when no one is there?

 A – There could be a problem with the vehicle detection or pedestrian push button.
-An emergency vehicle may also be approaching the intersection and the traffic signal could be giving priority to the approaching emergency vehicle.
+An emergency vehicle may also be approaching the intersection, and the traffic signal could be giving priority to it.

-A – No, typically, these left turn arrows are not broken, but they have not been activated.
-Traffic Signal division reviews left turn warrants frequently and will not activate a left turn arrow unless warrants are met.
-Click here for more information about left turn arrows.
+A – No, typically, these left-turn arrows are not broken, but they have not been activated.
+Traffic Signal division reviews left-turn warrants frequently and will not activate a left-turn arrow unless warrants are met.
+More information on left-turn arrows.

-Q - How do I report a street light burnt out?
+Q - How do I report a burnt out street light?